 In a past life, Cathy was a chamber and orchestral violinist performing around the world.
 She holds a BMus from the University of California, Irvine and a MAT from Simmons College.
 She’s currently pursuing her second master’s at Teachers College, Columbia University focusing on Adult Learning and Leadership.

 Cyra Perry Dougherty, known as “Perry”, is an Instructor in the Department of Education at the Harvard T.H.
 Chan School of Public Health and the founder and CEO of Rootwise Leadership, where she serves as the lead coach, consultant, facilitator, and trainer.

 As an ordained interspiritual minister with more than 15 years of experience working with global executive teams in the social sector and civil society, Perry enriches cutting-edge leadership development theory and practice with a deep understanding of the inner life, spiritual practice, creative expression, and personal narrative.
 She pursues her work with transformation as both means and end.

 Perry is also a Senior Partner at Still Harbor, as well as the Founding Editor of Anchor magazine, and the Editor of The Anatomy of Silence, Red Press 2019.
 At home, she is a mother to three and a writer.

-Doctor of Public Health (DrPH) Candidate, Class of 2021
+Doctor of Public Health, Class of 2024

 Sharon Bueno Washington, founder of Bueno Consulting, is an organizational development consultant with more than 25 years of experience.
 She has worked in every major industry in both the public and private sectors.
 She is a certified executive coach and a trained mediator, with extensive group and process facilitation experience.